yyu6/yaoningyu/_pages/about.md

   - /about.html
 ---

-I'm Yaoning Yu, a Data Scientist & AI Engineer at Ekohe while conducting research with of [Dr. Haohan Wang](https://haohanwang.github.io/) at UIUC (University of Illinois Urbana-Champaign) [Dream Lab](https://dreamlabuiuc.github.io/).
+I'm Yaoning Yu, a Data Scientist & AI Engineer at Ekohe while conducting research with [Dr. Haohan Wang](https://haohanwang.github.io/) at UIUC (University of Illinois Urbana-Champaign) [Dream Lab](https://dreamlabuiuc.github.io/).
 Previously, I earned my Bachelor’s degree in Mathematics from the University of Washington (UW) and Masters from Uchicago.
 During my time at UW, I worked with [George Manucharyan](https://deep.ocean.washington.edu/) in topics of Ocean Dynamics, mainly responsible for utilizing ML strategies to solve unknown deep ocean activities.
 I also worked with [Dr. Yuan Tian](https://www.ytian.info/)￼ at the [UCLA Security Lab](https://ucla-sec-lab.netlify.app/)￼ on LLM security.

 ### Projects